Starcounter/Docs/guides/typed-json/json-by-example/README.md

 });
 ```

-The JSON returned from the above handler look like this:
+The JSON returned from the above handler looks like this:

 ```json
 {"FirstName":"Albert","LastName":"Einstein","Quotes":["Makes things as simple as possible but not simpler.","The only real valuable thing is intuition."]}
 ```

-## Read-only and writable values
+## Writable JSON Values

 By default, all the values declared in JSON-by-example are read-only for the client.
 Any client-side change to a read-only property will result in an error.

 To mark a specific value as writable by the client, add a dollar sign (`$`) at the end of the property name, e.g.:

-<div class="code-name">PersonView.json</div>

 ```json
 {